v-onion-directory/onion-directory/README.md

-Update:  19 August url is live and clickable
+Update:  Saturday 23 August 2025 link is active and clickable